zavolanlab/SplicingReprogramming/README.md

 ```

 3. Build and execute Anduril commands:
 > This step uses Anduril/DRMAA-based execution on a HPC cluster!
+> This step requires several TB of storage space!
 ```sh
 "${root}/documentation/align_and_quantify/03.execute_workflows.sh"
 ```